Bioconductor/bioconductor.org/content/help/workflows/annotation-data.md

-You will see that there are packages that contain annotation data about a particular microarray platform (ChipDb), there are packages that contain gene centered data about an organism (OrgDb), packages that contain genome centered data about an organisms transcriptome (TranscriptDb), and even packages that contain the sequence information for a particular genome build (BSgenome).
+You will see that there are packages that contain annotation data about a particular microarray platform (ChipDb), there are packages that contain gene centered data about an organism (OrgDb), and even packages that contain genome centered data about an organisms transcriptome (TranscriptDb).
 This document will talk about typical uses for most of these more popular kinds of annotation package.
 As well as describe a newer meta package that wraps access to several different kinds of packages (OrganismDb).

 <h2 id="sample-workflow-ChipDb">Sample ChipDb Workflow</h2>